dguo/dotfiles/systems/mac/README.md

             * Make it smaller
         * Change "Double-click a window's title bar to" to "Minimize"
         * Turn on "Minimize windows into application icon"
+        * Turn on "Automatically hide and show the Dock"
         * Turn off "Show recent applications in Dock"
         * Hot corners
             * Top left: Mission Control